jbenning97/sample_app/README.md

 (6th Edition)
 by [Michael Hartl](https://www.michaelhartl.com/)

-App was created to have an introduction to Ruby on Rails development and is hosted @ https://desolate-plateau-73408.herokuapp.com/
+Created to have an introduction to Ruby on Rails development, this project is modeled after a lightweight Twitter app, and is hosted @ https://desolate-plateau-73408.herokuapp.com/